SeLite/SeLite.github.io/HandlingData.md

             * script creates a new record (commiting the transaction), then it deletes the new record
             * this app failure is not easy to differentiate from the following one
           * **on app failure without an `INSERT`**
-            * detected e.g. as a session/single-sign out timeout, app DB down etc.
+            * detected e.g. as a session/single-sign out timeout, [app DB] down etc.
             * script doesn't create a new record
         * if the web app is not tied to Postgres, an alternative is to export the app data into a different DB that doesn't increase sequences by uncommitted transactions and run the app against that different DB
           * the simplest situation is if the web app can work with SQLite; then the DB import process means just copying the file
           * differences between RDBMS may apply.
 See [TestMethodsTheory](TestMethodsTheory) > [SQLite side effects of SeLite](TestMethodsTheory#sqlite-side-effects-of-SeLite) and [SQLiteSpecifics](SQLiteSpecifics).
       * other types of DB may need to reset their sequences
   * **Capture**
     * after submitting it shows a view page of the new submission.
 Its URL contains the new ID.
-Selenium IDE can extract it and save it in script DB.
+Selenium IDE can extract it and save it in [script DB].
     * otherwise (if the application/module doesn't present the view page after submission) the script
       * navigates the application to a page that lists the records
       * navigates the application to sort those submissions so that the latest is shown first